ankailou/reuters-classification/README.md

 * binning: equal-width & equal-depth (grouping by topics/places, part-of-speech, etc)
 * entropy-based discretization (partitioning based on entropy calculations)

-The `classification.py` file will produce the following 2x2 experiement results:
+The `classification.py` file will produce the following 3x2 experiment results:

 * KNN for feature vector 1
 * KNN for feature vector 2